LDubya/OpenKeyNav/docs/structural-navigation-mode-brief.md

 - OpenKeyNav may augment a weak page focus indicator but must not suppress the page's native or authored focus styles.
 - An opt-in generated visual context indicator may outline the active context, but it is disabled by default, `aria-hidden`, ignores pointer events, never receives focus, and is removed on mode exit.
+When the context has an authored heading rank, a small tab protrudes from an available edge and contains only `h1` through `h6`; an unheaded context receives no fabricated rank tab.
 - No generated item is presented as a second focused page target.

 ## Public configuration